-9.2.2 Leave of Absence - Collective Bargaining
+5.5 Leave of Absence - Collective Bargaining

-Four (4) bargaining representatives in the employ of the City shall have the privilege of attending collective bargaining meetings, if held during regular working hours, without loss of remuneration.
+Four (4) bargaining representatives in the employment of the City shall have the privilege of attending collective bargaining meetings, if held during regular working hours, without loss of remuneration.
 Collective bargaining, where used in this Section, means the negotiation of a new agreement, if any, to supersede this Agreement and is therefore limited to days when the Union and the City meet to negotiate.

-9.2.3 Leave of Absence - Union Officers and Members
+5.6 Leave of Absence - Union Officers and Members